matthewjwoodruff/pareto.py/README.md

 Data after epsilon-nondominated sort.
 Red epsilon-boxes and all of the solutions in them are dominated.
 Marked solutions are epsilon-nondominated.

 [This picture](https://raw.github.com/jdherman/pareto.py/picture/variety.png) shows the same data sorted at a variety of epsilon resolutions.
+(Note that there is no requirement that epsilons be the same for each objective.
+Epsilons for f1 and f2 are set equal for illustration only.)

 Example usage for a group of input files beginning with `my_file_`: